-‘Outlander’ Season 3: Sam Heughan Calls Caitriona Balfe A Sweet Name Despite Romance With Mackenzie Mauzy
+‘Outlander’ Season 3: Sam Heughan Calls Caitriona Balfe A Sweet Name, Despite Romance With Mackenzie Mauzy

 Sam Heughan and Caitriona Balfe’s exchange on social media also added more fuel to the fire.
 The Outlander Season 3 actor took to Twitter at the time to share a rather funny incident that happened on set.

-“Heard on set: Zzz zzz……”FRASIER”!……zzz zzz z,” the actor tweeted.
+“Heard on set: Zzz zzz……’FRASIER’!……zzz zzz z,” the actor tweeted.
 Although Sam Heughan did not mention any name, Caitriona Balfe seemed to confirm that she was the subject of her co-star’s post.
 The Outlander season 3 actress responded to the actor’s post saying, “I’ll see your Zzzzz and raise you ZZZZzzzzzzzzzzzzzzzzz.”

-The duo has been posting “z’s” to their account, sharing how sleep deprived they really are.
+The duo have been posting “z’s” to their account, sharing how sleep deprived they really are.

-These kinds of update led fans to believe that Sam Heughan and Caitriona Balfe are definitely more than just friends.
+These kinds of updates led fans to believe that Sam Heughan and Caitriona Balfe are definitely more than just friends.
 The 37-year-old Scottish actor added more reason for people to think that there might be truth to these romance rumors by calling his Outlander Season 3 co-star his “wifey.”

 YES @caitrionambalfe !!!!@BAFTAScotland